Codeintuition vs Striver: Depth vs Free Breadth

 Striver's explanations are clear.
 What changes the outcome is what you've built before you arrive at the problem.

 Striver's written explanations are detailed.
-Codeintuition's lessons are also text-based, but they add something written explanations can't replicate: 500+ visual walkthroughs that trace variable state frame by frame.
+Codeintuition's lessons are also text based, but they add something written explanations can't replicate: 500+ visual walkthroughs that trace variable state frame by frame.
+This matters most when the logic is correct but the state transitions are hard to hold in your head.
+DP problems are the obvious case.

 Codeintuition's visual walkthroughs show the state at every frame.
 The DP table fills in front of you, and you can verify your mental model against the actual computation at each step.